3 years full-time (plus optional placement year)

 You'll be taught the language component of the course in Spanish, so you'll become confident using Spanish as a means of communication, and for critical thinking.
 You'll gain an understanding of Spanish culture and society which will underpin your abilities as a high-level communicator.

-Your communication skills will be complemented by studying linguistics.
-This will enable you to understand and interpret language, and to learn the science behind how we communicate.
-You’ll engage with the study of language on a conceptual level as well as the detailed level of raw linguistic data.
+Your communication skills and intercultural understanding will be complemented by studying linguistics.
+In studying linguistics you will learn the science behind how we communicate.
+You’ll engage with the study of language on a conceptual level as well as the detailed level of linguistic data.
 The course has flexibility in terms of how much Spanish and linguistics content you study.
 Your knowledge and understanding of how a language works, and how it is used, will give you a solid foundation for many careers.

 During your degree, you'll study modules in Spanish and linguistics and may have the option to study elective modules from another department.